Tom Cruise Wants What Katie Holmes And Jamie Foxx Has

 “Tom would love to find his own true love, someone he can share the rest of his life with too.
 At one time, Tom believed Katie was that woman.
 Now he wonders if he will ever be able to find true love again.”

-A second source apparently revealed Tom’s growing concern for Sure.
+A second source apparently revealed Tom’s growing concern for Suri.
 According to an unnamed source, Katie is not supposed to let any boyfriend (Jamie Foxx) close to Tom’s daughter.

 “She is allowed to date, but she cannot do so in a public fashion, and she is not supposed to let any boyfriend near their daughter, Suri,” reported the unconfirmed source.

-Suri Adapted A Life Without Tom Cruise:
+Suri Adapted A Life Without Tom Cruise

 Vanilla Sky movie star Tom Cruise allegedly has not seen his daughter Suri, whom he had with Katie Holmes, in a really long time.
-There are few news outlets alleged that the father-daughter duo has not spent a single moment since 2013.
-The 11-year-old Suri has completely adapted to life without her father.
-A source recently revealed to Life & Style magazine that the 38-year-old Holmes wants to make sure that Tom’s name stays out of their conversation for good.
+There are a few news outlets that have alleged that the father-daughter duo has not spent a single moment together since 2013.
+Eleven-year-old Suri has completely adapted to life without her father.
+A source recently revealed to Life & Style magazine that 38-year-old Holmes wants to make sure that Tom’s name stays out of their conversation for good.

 “Katie doesn’t want to bring up his name and have Suri start missing him all over again.”

-The source praised the matter by noticing that during Katie’s interviews, she discusses her professional life as well as gushes over her daughter but refuses to talk about Tom Cruise.
+The source raised the matter after noticing that during Katie’s interviews, she discusses her professional life as well as gushes over her daughter but refuses to talk about Tom Cruise.

 “Katie is more adamant than ever about not talking about him, publicly or privately,” the mag’s insider added.